SuperDev-0505/python-beginner/README.md

 A comprehensive collection of Python examples for beginners covering fundamental concepts and practical projects.

+**Note**: This repository is actively maintained and updated regularly.

 ## 📚 Table of Contents

 1. [Basics](#01-basicspy) - Variables, data types, and basic operations